manell0/couronne/README.md

 ### Overall about the site:

 This site uses Amazon Web Services (AWS) to store static files.
 Stripe for webhooks, payment events and payment.
-Postgres for database storage and Heroku for distribution.
+Postgres for database (sqLite, local) storage and Heroku for distribution.

-This site uses both FBV and CBV as it is the best solution.
+This site uses both FBV (Function Based View
+) and CBV (Class Based View) as it is the best solution.
 The app home uses FBV because I use the mini project Boutique Ado as a basis for my start of programming for this site, and FBV is all I learned (have done some small projects for testing with CBV).
 CBV is used in my other app (donate) and it is largely copied from stripe programming recommendations.